 Donors making outright gifts of $100,000 or more are designated as “Members with Distinction.”
 Donors making deferred gifts of $500,000 or more are designated as “Legacy Members”.
 Members in these categories receive special recognition and opportunities provided by the BSA Foundation.

-The Greater Tampa Bay Area Council would like to recognize those giving to the endowment at the annual Second Century Society Dinner in the fall of each year.
+The Greater Tampa Bay Area Council would like to recognize those giving at the Second Century Society level by extending an invitation to a special Dinner held in the fall of each year during the National Annual Meeting of the Boy Scouts of America.
 Appropriate recognition is given to those who give generously to our Council.

 – Information provided is for educational purposes only and is not intended to serve as tax or legal advice.
 Legal counsel should be consulted in all estate planning.